- Home

 There’s a common myth that trying to be eco-friendly costs more.
-But in many cases, the opposite is true – and there are plenty of ways you can help the planet and improve your carbon footprint while also saving money.
+But in many cases, the opposite is true – and there are plenty of ways to help the planet and improve your carbon footprint while cutting costs.

-So, to get you inspired, here are 17 ways to help the environment and save money.
+So, to inspire you, here are 17 ways to help the environment and save money.

 1. Choose tap water over bottled water

-Not only is bottled water massively overpriced, it’s also a huge waste of plastic.
-We’re often led to believe that bottled water is better for us – yet it can contain plastic toxins and leave an unsustainable trail of waste.
-Most plastic is also not recycled and ultimately ends up in landfill or oceans, causing untold damage to sea life and marine environments.
+Not only is bottled water considerably overpriced, but it’s also a huge waste of plastic.
+We’re often led to believe that bottled water is better for us – yet it can contain plastic toxins and leave a trail of waste.
+Most plastic is also non-recyclable and ultimately ends up in landfills or oceans, causing untold damage to marine environments.

-Tap water is usually perfectly fine to drink and you can buy a water filter or distiller if you’re concerned.
-Investing in a reusable water bottle is a good idea too.
+Tap water is usually perfectly fine to drink, and you can buy a water filter or distiller if you’re concerned.
+Investing in a reusable water bottle is another good idea.

 2. Use a reusable coffee cup

 Similarly, using a reusable coffee cup will help reduce the amount of plastic and cardboard going to landfill.
-Many of us enjoy buying hot drinks when we’re out and about and buying a reusable cup is such a simple way to live more sustainably.
+Many of us buy hot drinks when we’re out, so a reusable cup is a simple way to live more sustainably.

-Many coffee shops also offer discounts to customers who bring in their own cups, so if you regularly buy hot drinks when you’re out, those savings can soon add up.
-To find out what discounts are on offer at different coffee shops, check out this article from Ocean Finance.
+Lots of coffee shops also offer discounts to customers who bring in their own cups, so if you regularly buy hot drinks, those savings can soon add up.
+To find out the discounts at different coffee shops, check out this article from Ocean Finance.

 3. Eat more plant-based foods

-Aside from alcohol, meat, fish, and dairy tend to be the most expensive items in a food shop, so making an effort to eat more plant-based foods will likely save you money.
+Alcohol aside, meat, fish, and dairy are often the most expensive items in a food shop, so eating more plant-based foods will likely save you money.

 4. Eat local, seasonal produce

-If you’re going to be buying more fruit and veg, it’s also helpful to try to eat local, seasonal produce whenever you can.
-All food has a carbon footprint, but food that’s flown in from abroad accounts for 11% of carbon emissions – and in the past 20 years, plane transportation of food has increased by 140%.
+If you’re buying more fruit and veg, it’s also helpful to eat local, seasonal produce whenever you can.
+All food has a carbon footprint, but food that’s flown in from abroad accounts for 11% of carbon emissions.

-Eating locally not only means you’re reducing your food miles, but it’s considerably cheaper than eating out-of-season produce, or produce that’s imported.
-Seasonal produce is cheaper to harvest, which reduces the cost, while buying local produce means there’s no need for expensive transport or storage costs.
+Eating locally not only means you’re reducing your food miles, but it’s considerably cheaper than eating out-of-season or imported produce.
+Seasonal produce is cheaper to harvest, while buying local produce means there’s no need for expensive transport or storage costs.

 5. Eliminate food waste

 The UK throws away approximately 9.5 million tonnes of food waste each year.
-With animal agriculture being one of the leading causes of greenhouse gas emissions, when you consider that we’re throwing away meat, fish, and dairy, as well as plenty of other food, the waste becomes even more harmful.
+With animal agriculture being one of the leading causes of greenhouse gas emissions, when you consider that we’re throwing away meat, fish, dairy, and plenty of other food, the waste becomes even more harmful.

-Buying food only to throw it away is also a waste of our own money.
-So what are some of the best ways to eliminate food waste?
+Buying food only to throw it away is also a waste of money.
+So, what are some of the best ways to eliminate food waste?

-• Plan meals in advance: write down a rough menu for the week and only buy what’s on your list.
+- Plan meals: write down a rough menu for the week and only buy what’s on your list.

-• Save veg scraps: use them to make your own veggie stock!
+Save veg scraps: use them to make veggie stock.

-• Rescue food: using apps like Olio and TooGoodToGo allows you to buy food that would otherwise have been thrown away, at a fraction of the price.
+- Rescue food: apps like Olio and TooGoodToGo allow you to buy food that would otherwise have been thrown away at a fraction of the price.

 6. Switch to a green energy supplier

-Switching to a green energy supplier can make a huge difference to the health of the planet.
-Not only does it show the industry that the demand for green energy is there, thereby encouraging more suppliers to go green, but it also can greatly reduce your carbon footprint.
+Switching to a green energy supplier can make a huge difference.
+Not only does it show the industry the green energy demand, encouraging more suppliers to go green, but it can also greatly reduce your carbon footprint.
 Green energy is supplied by renewable energy generation, not fossil fuels.

-There’s a common misconception that green energy is more expensive, but this simply isn’t true.
-In fact, it can actually save you hundreds of pounds each year.
+There’s a common misconception that green energy is more expensive, but this isn’t true.
+In fact, it can save you hundreds of pounds each year.

-There are also suppliers that offer a green tariff, which means that some (or all) of the energy you use is ‘matched’ by purchases of renewable energy that your supplier makes on your behalf.
+Some suppliers offer a green tariff, which means that some (or all) of the energy you use is ‘matched’ by purchases of renewable energy that your supplier makes on your behalf.

 7. Be smart when washing your clothes

-When washing your clothes, it’s always wise to have a full load of laundry to wash.
+When washing your clothes, it’s always wise to have a full load of laundry.
 Not only does this save water, but it also saves energy – and will lead to savings in utility bills.
 Even if you have a tumble dryer, you should still try to line-dry outside, or rack-dry, whenever you can.

-Many people are investing in heated clothes airers to speed up the drying process – as they cost a fraction of the price of tumble dryers to run.
-You might want to check out our article on the Best heated clothes airers for drying laundry 2024 to find out more.
+Many people are investing in heated clothes airers to speed up the drying process, as they cost a fraction of the price of tumble dryers to run.
+You might like to check out our article on the Best heated clothes airers for drying laundry 2025 to find out more.

-Washing clothes on cold, quick, or eco-friendly cycles as much as possible will also get clothes just as clean, but use less energy heating the water.
-It’s worth investing in a high-efficiency washing machine too (A+ rated machines are best), as these also save water and money.
+Washing clothes on cold, quick, or eco-friendly cycles as much as possible will also get clothes just as clean, but use less energy to heat the water.
+It’s worth investing in a high-efficiency washing machine, too (A+ rated machines are best), as these also save water and money.

 And finally – though it might sound obvious – try to wear clothes for longer before washing them.
 Of course, this doesn’t mean going around in dirty clothes!
 But many items of clothing don’t need to be washed after a single wear, so try to make sure the clothes you’re washing actually need it.